Esri/quickstart-map-phonegap/README.md

 ## Instructions

-**NOTE:** The current PhoneGap.com online documentation is confusing and alot of outdated information and terminology, so I recommend just using Cordova and the Cordova documentation.
+**NOTE:** The current PhoneGap.com online documentation is confusing and there is alot of outdated information and terminology, so I recommend just using Cordova and the Cordova documentation.
 The Cordova documentation appears to be up to date and easy to follow.

 **Don't have node.js?** If you don't have node.js you can't run the command-line build tools.
 But, hey, no problem.
 Just use this [quickstart-phonegap-template](https://github.com/andygup/quickstart-phonegap-template) repo.